 - Don’t need cleaning, you simply throw them away.

-- Easy to change.
+- Are easy to change.

 - Good for preventing leakage.